jeremychone/rust-devai/_init/doc/lua.md

 -- Save file content (will create directories as needed) utils.file.save("doc/some-file.md", "some new content")         -- void (no return for now)

+-- Append content to file (create file and directoris as needed) utils.file.append("doc/some-file.md", "some new content")       -- void (no return for now)

 -- List files matching a glob pattern local all_doc_files = utils.file.list("doc/**/*.md")            -- {FileMeta, ...}